anno-mods/New-World-Tourism/README.md

 - sealring - Russian and Spanish
 - MaxCheng95 - Traditional Chinese

+An additional thank you to Lordys/xormenter who provided a hotel reskin for this mod!

 <h1></h1>

 <p align="center">Please check and report bugs at the <a href="https://github.com/anno-mods/New-World-Tourism/issues">Issues</a></p>